pycroscopy/pycroscopy/docs/auto_examples/dev_tutorials/plot_tutorial_01_5_microdata.rst

-The write_data method builds the hdf5 file using the structure defined by the MicroData objects.
+The write method builds the hdf5 file using the structure defined by the MicroData objects.
 It returns a list of references to all h5py objects in the new file.